 If you are going through a separation, it is particularly important to be extra vigilant about the way you live your life online.

-Cybercrime can have a devastating impact on victims.
-So, what can you do to avoid your personal and financial data being accessed by an ex-partner?
-Here are some useful tips on how to minimise this risk during a separation or family-related problem.
+So what can you do to avoid your personal and financial data being accessed by an ex-partner?
+Here are some useful tips on how to minimise the risk:

 On separation, you should consider that all your passwords could be compromised and should be changed immediately on every account and app.
-Ensure you use complex passwords for each of your online accounts, especially your email, and never use the same password for more than one account.
 When you change or reset passwords, the link is usually sent to the email address, and that would be no use if your ex-partner still has access to this account.

 Your ex-partner might know the answers to your security questions used to reset passwords.
 Consider resetting these to something your ex-partner will not know.

 Ensure no one but you can read your emails, and that you remove your email account from any device you will no longer have access to, or which has shared access with an ex-partner.
 You should also consider creating a new email account specifically for your legal correspondence.

 One of the best ways to protect yourself online is to have an extra form of verification in place for all your apps and online accounts when you login.
 Two-factor authentication (2FA) helps to keep out anyone who should not have access to your sensitive information by requiring a second identification step after you enter a password.

 To prevent unwanted access to your documents, photographs, contacts and text messages etc, auto syncing should be switched off from all shared accounts and devices.